-Students must be admitted to the ECP prior to Methods.
+Students must be admitted to the ECP prior to Methods and prior to enrolling in practicum.
 Applications must be submitted to the Director of Certification by October 15 or March 15.
 The Educator Certification Council reviews completed applications each semester.